5.7. Focus Methods¶

 Standard RMS

 An analytical solution exists for the RMS spot size method.
 The following derivation closely follows [1].
-For ray sections that start at the coordinates \(x_i, y_i, z_0\), their positions at an additional axial distance \(t\) are given by:
+For a ray section starting at \(x_i, y_i, z_0\) the position at additional axial distance \(t\) is given by:

 We can define the RMS spot size relative to the center coordinates \(x_c^*, y_c^*\).
-This average position also propagates, originating from \(x_c, y_c\) and possessing a direction vector \(s_c\).
-The cost function is:
+This average position also propagates along the optical axis, originating from \(x_c, y_c\) and with direction vector \(s_c\).
+Next, the cost function is defined as:

 Introducing the new relative coordinates \(\Delta x_i, \Delta y_i\) and the relative direction \(\Delta \theta_{x,i}, \Delta \theta_{y,i}\):